omnibenchmark-renku/contributed-project-templates/metric_summary/README.md

 - ran at least 1 successful pipeline with dataset(s), method(s), metric(s)

-- that you have a dedicated triplestore instance for this benchmark
+- that you have a dedicated triplestore instance for this benchmark (populated from the above-mentioned )

-- that the pipeline correctly sent the triples to the triplestore (see also the configuation of an [Orchestrator](https://github.com/ansonrel/contributed-project-templates/tree/dev/orchestrator) and particularly the setup of the `OMNI_UPDATE_TOKEN`).
+- that the pipeline correctly sent the triples to the triplestore (see also the configuration of an [Orchestrator](https://github.com/ansonrel/contributed-project-templates/tree/dev/orchestrator) and particularly the setup of the `OMNI_UPDATE_TOKEN`).

 ### Quick setup